springfall2008/batpred/docs/output-data.md

 Now create the dynamic dashboard:

-- Go to System/Dashboards, click 'Open' against an existing dashboard or 'Add Dashboard'/'New dashboard from scratch'/enter a name/click Create, then click 'Open'
+- Go to Settings/Dashboards, click 'Open' against an existing dashboard or 'Add Dashboard'/'New dashboard from scratch'/enter a name/click Create, then click 'Open'
+- Click the pencil icon in the top right corner, then the plus symbol on the far right of the next row to create a new View
+- Enter a title of the View, then Save

-- Click the pencil icon in the top right corner, click the blue 'Add card', scroll down the list of cards to the bottom and click 'Manual', delete the template card configuration and paste the following YAML into the dashboard and click 'Save':
+- Click the blue 'Add card', scroll down the list of cards to the bottom and click 'Manual', delete the template card configuration and copy/paste the following YAML into the dashboard and click 'Save':

 ```yaml
 type: vertical-stack